 I recently recorded a video presentation of Cortana Analytics where I described in greater detail the components which make up Cortana Analytics and how they work together.
 That video is available here.
 As I am working more with the components which make up Cortana Analtics, such as Machine Learning and Power BI, I will definitely be devoting more blog post to the topic, so please subscribe to my blog if you are interested in learning more about it.

 I can’t remember when I first heard this axiom, but it was sometimes when I was in elementary school.
 At the time I thought it was the silliest thing I had ever heard.
 After all, a tree falls regardless of my opinion or recognition.
 The tree is going to do what it is going to do and my interaction with it is meaningless.
 The sentence was one of those things, which is best described by Lewis Black as something which “…causes your brain to come to a screeching halt“.
 It made no sense to me, until later.

 Why tell the world?

-One of the reasons for this blog is pretty much the same as everyone else’s blog, namely I want to write down what I know.
-There are a number reasons for writing, to ensure I remember things, to find a link to something that works, to give back to those who have helped you by helping others or the desire to share something with the entire internet.
-The reason for informing the world vary.
+One of the reasons for this blog is pretty much the same as everyone else’s blog, namely, I wanted to write down what I know.
+So I got a high-speed internet connection (such as those available through optimum internet plans), created a blog, and started writing.
+There are a number of reasons for writing, to ensure I remember things, to find a link to something that works, to give back to those who have helped me by helping others or the desire to share something over the internet.
+The reason for informing the world varies.
 Displaying what your interest or expertise is can lead to opportunities where people ask you to do things where you have demonstrated your knowledge about a topic.
 As a member of a speaker selection committee, I know being able to find out about a speaker’s expertise made me recommend them or not.